Tangerine-Community/tree/README.md

 Tangerine tree
 ====

-This portion of Tangerine is repsonsible for creating APKs for a particular group.
+This portion of Tangerine is responsible for creating APKs for a particular group.